baines-imaging-research-laboratory/radiomics-for-srs-performance-sensitivity-code/README.md

 **OFN-100:** Out-of-bag AUC hyper-parameter optimizer objective function as described in the manuscript

 ### Machine Learning Experiments
-**EXP-100-400-100:** Bootstrapped machine learning experiment using only clinical features
+**EXP-100-400-200:** Bootstrapped machine learning experiment using only clinical features

 **EXP-100-400-101:** Bootstrapped machine learning experiment using only radiomic features

-**EXP-100-400-102:** Bootstrapped machine learning experiment using clinical and radiomic features
+**EXP-100-400-202:** Bootstrapped machine learning experiment using clinical and radiomic features

-**EXP-100-500-010:** Bootstrapped machine learning experiment removing all volume correlated features at a cut-off of 0

-**EXP-100-501-001:** Bootstrapped machine learning experiment removing all volume correlated features at a cut-off of 0.85
+**EXP-100-501-101:** Bootstrapped machine learning experiment removing all volume correlated features at a cut-off of 0.85

-**EXP-100-501-002:** Bootstrapped machine learning experiment removing all volume correlated features at a cut-off of 0.70
+**EXP-100-501-102:** Bootstrapped machine learning experiment removing all volume correlated features at a cut-off of 0.70

-**EXP-100-501-003:** Bootstrapped machine learning experiment removing all volume correlated features at a cut-off of 0.55
+**EXP-100-501-103:** Bootstrapped machine learning experiment removing all volume correlated features at a cut-off of 0.55

-**EXP-100-501-004:** Bootstrapped machine learning experiment removing all volume correlated features at a cut-off of 0.40
+**EXP-100-501-104:** Bootstrapped machine learning experiment removing all volume correlated features at a cut-off of 0.40

-**EXP-100-501-005:** Bootstrapped machine learning experiment removing all volume correlated features at a cut-off of 0.25
+**EXP-100-501-105:** Bootstrapped machine learning experiment removing all volume correlated features at a cut-off of 0.25

-**EXP-100-501-006:** Bootstrapped machine learning experiment removing all volume correlated features at a cut-off of 0.10

-**EXP-100-601-001:** Bootstrapped machine learning experiment using only data from the Vision & Expert MR scanners
+**EXP-100-601-101:** Bootstrapped machine learning experiment using only data from the Vision & Expert MR scanners

-**EXP-100-601-002:** Bootstrapped machine learning experiment using only data from the Vision & Avanto MR scanners (only sagittal acquisitions)
+**EXP-100-601-102:** Bootstrapped machine learning experiment using only data from the Vision & Avanto MR scanners (only sagittal acquisitions)

-**EXP-100-601-003:** Bootstrapped machine learning experiment using only data from the Expert & Avanto MR scanners (only sagittal acquisitions)
+**EXP-100-601-103:** Bootstrapped machine learning experiment using only data from the Expert & Avanto MR scanners (only sagittal acquisitions)

-**EXP-100-601-004:** Bootstrapped machine learning experiment using only data from the Vision & Avanto MR scanners (axial and sagittal acquisitions)
+**EXP-100-601-104:** Bootstrapped machine learning experiment using only data from the Vision & Avanto MR scanners (axial and sagittal acquisitions)

-**EXP-100-601-005:** Bootstrapped machine learning experiment using only data from the Expert & Avanto MR scanners (axial and sagittal acquisitions)
+**EXP-100-601-105:** Bootstrapped machine learning experiment using only data from the Expert & Avanto MR scanners (axial and sagittal acquisitions)

 ### Analysis & Figure Creation
 **AYS-001-006-004:** Computation of volume correlation coefficient values for each radiomic feature

-**AYS-001-007-022:** Calculation of error metrics across primary cancer site groups
+**AYS-001-007-122:** Calculation of error metrics across primary cancer site groups

-**AYS-001-007-023:** Calculation of error metrics across brain metastasis volume groups
+**AYS-001-007-123:** Calculation of error metrics across brain metastasis volume groups

-**AYS-002-001-005-BW:** Creation of Figure 1 to compare of ROCs for using different feature types
+**AYS-002-001-105-BW:** Creation of Figure 1 to compare of ROCs for using different feature types

-**AYS-002-001-006:** Creation of figure to compare ROCs for different MR scanner pairs (only sagittal acquisitions)

-**AYS-002-001-007:** Creation of Table 3 to compare error metrics across primary cancer site groups
+**AYS-002-001-107:** Creation of Table 3 to compare error metrics across primary cancer site groups

-**AYS-002-001-008:** Creation of Figure 2 to compare error metrics across brain metastasis volume groups and correlation cut-off values
+**AYS-002-001-108:** Creation of Figure 2 to compare error metrics across brain metastasis volume groups and correlation cut-off values

-**AYS-002-001-009:** Creation of figure and data for supplementary material on feature importance
+**AYS-002-001-109:** Creation of figure and data for supplementary material on feature importance

-**AYS-002-001-010:** Creation of Figure 3 to compare ROCs for different MR scanner pairs (axial and sagittal acquisitions)
+**AYS-002-001-110-BW:** Creation of Figure 3 to compare ROCs for different MR scanner pairs (axial and sagittal acquisitions)